-The studio where Elvis Presley recorded his first record
+The studio where Elvis Presley recorded his first song

 This is the studio where Elvis Presley recorded his first record.

-It is situated at 706 Union Avenue in Memphis, Tennessee.
+It is located at 706 Union Avenue in Memphis, Tennessee.

 At the time, it was called the Memphis Recording Service.
 These days, it is Sun Studio.